riscv-non-isa/tg-nexus-trace/README.md

 # TG RISC-V Nexus Trace
 ## Curent Status

+* 2024/02/28 - more clarification changes

+  * N-Trace almost done.
+  * HIST/I-CNT overflow to be replaced by 'became full' (related to SYNC).
+  * Only SYNC/overflow clarifications left.

 * 2024/02/26 - more clarification changes

   * Made all 3 PDFs same date and version (2024-02-26 and 1.0.0_rc13)  .